vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware_monitor.md

 <img src="images/system_monitor.png" alt="System monitor" style="float:right" width="120px">

-I want to monitor how my server is doing in use of resources.\
+I want to monitor how my server is doing in use of resources.

-What happen with my server when I add a new docker container?
+How does adding a new specific docker container impact the load on my server?

 I was looking for a script which monitor temperature, cpu, disk, memory and push that to MQTT.

-From MQTT it's easy to load it in Home Assistant and Node-RED to create alerts when they reach a maximum value.
+From MQTT it's easy to load it into Home Assistant to create a presentation of it and with Node-RED to create alerts when it reaches a maximum value.

 ---
 ## Setup

-Follow the installation instructions on the [site](https://github.com/Sennevds/system_sensors#installation)
+I can copy the steps, but it's easier to just follow the installation instructions on the [site](https://github.com/Sennevds/system_sensors#installation)

-I use the settings:
+I use these values in the `settings.yaml` file.

 ```yaml
 {% raw %}